lakshminarayanan678/dinovit_lesionclassi_endo/README.md

+Here's the updated README with information about the 1st rank and the citation:

+---

 # DinoVision Transformer Classifier

 ## Overview

 The DinoVision Transformer Classifier is a machine learning project that utilizes the Vision Transformer architecture to classify images into different medical categories.
 The project is built using PyTorch and leverages transfer learning techniques with the DinoV2 model for feature extraction and classification tasks.

+**This project achieved 1st place in the Capsule Vision 2024 Challenge: Multi-Class Abnormality Classification for Video Capsule Endoscopy, hosted by CVIP 2024, organized by Danube Private University Austria (DPU), @CVIP 2024 @MISAHUB 🏢, and @Indian Institute of Information Technology, Design and Manufacturing, Jabalpur.**

 ## Table of Contents